In this article you will find:

-Since The Farmer's Dog is made with real, wholesome ingredients, it is highly digestible for your pet.
-With that in mind, making sudden changes to your dog's diet can cause digestive upset to some.
+Even though The Farmer's Dog is made with real, wholesome ingredients making it super digestible for your pet, any sudden changes to your dog's diet can cause digestive upset to some.

-Begin with small amounts of the fresh food with the goal to replace his current diet, gradually increase the amount of the fresh food and less of the current food as each day pass by.
+Begin with small amounts of the fresh food with the goal to replace his current diet, gradually increase the amount of the fresh food and decrease the amount of the current food each day.

-The entire transition period should not take more than 7-10 days, as long as your pet is not having any issues at all.
+The entire transition period should not take more than 7-10 days, providing your pet is not having any issues at all.

 Pros & Cons

 There is no denying the wonderful benefits of fresh dog food and The Farmer's Dog is one of the top choices on the market today.
-Not do we only trust the safety and quality of their ingredients, but my dogs truly loved them!
-Entire process was quick and hassle free for me.
+Not only do we trust the safety and quality of their ingredients, but my dogs genuinely loved them!
+The entire process was quick and hassle free for me.

 - Process is thorough and customized according to dog's caloric needs

-- Meals are pre-portioned and came in long & flat
+- Meals are pre-portioned and came in fresh and frozen

 - Great for storage; packaging is environment friendly